What Are Dental Implants?

 Realistic and Comfortable

 Implants mimic your natural teeth.
 Unlike dentures, they do not cause discomfort and sore gums or move around unexpectedly.
 You can smile, talk and laugh with confidence.

 Implants are a lifetime solution as they last for at least 20 years.
 Unlike dentures and bridges, they do not have to be replaced or adjusted every 5 to 10 years because of bone deterioration and changes in the surrounding teeth.
 While more expensive initially, implants are said to save money in the long run.

 Once you are considering a dental implant, your first step should be to consult a dental practice that specializes in the procedure.
 You will need a full examination to determine whether you are a candidate for implants.
 This will probably include a full 3D scan of your mouth.

 This examination is done to determine the amount of dental work that will be needed.
 Your dentist will assess the gum and the bone at the implant site.
 If the tooth was lost quite a while ago the bone might already have receded and you may need a bone graft.
 The condition of the teeth surrounding the area of the missing tooth will be assessed.
 If they are already loose or are in poor condition, more than one implant or a bridge might be recommended.

 After the examination, the dental specialist will be able to provide you with a full quotation detailing the work that is required for your unique situation and the costs involved.

 Things to Keep in Mind

-When you consider the total cost, you should keep in mind that implants are a long term solution that can, in the end, be a saving over requiring continuous replacements and short-term fixes.
+When you consider the total cost, you should keep in mind that implants are a long-term solution that can, in the end, be saving over requiring continuous replacements and short-term fixes.

 Once you have received the detailed quote, your next step will be to submit it to your medical or dental insurance.
 These days, most insurers will cover at least a portion of the procedure, although it is unlikely that they will cover all of the costs.